djhworld/redis-mq/README.md

 # redis-mq

-A small collection of utilities to deploy message queue like functionality into your applications.
-By no means is this a production ready product, or even that well coded, but I felt tools like the excellent RabbitMQ were too complex for small projects like the ones I tend to make.
+A small collection of utilities to deploy message queue like functionality into your Clojure applications.

+By no means is this a production ready product, or even that well coded, but I felt tools like the excellent [RabbitMQ](http://www.rabbitmq.com/) were too complex for small projects like the ones I tend to make.

 So I made this as a compromise.
 It just allows you to get things up and running with your redis installation so you can prototype Clojure applications with pubsub/queue like functionality before dropping in more robust messaging system

 ## Usage

 ### pub/sub
 #### publisher
+Drop this into your application
 ```clj
 (:use [redis-mq.pubsub :as rmq]
       [clj-redis.client :as redis])